-The program in Oral and Maxillofacial Surgery (OMFS) is designed to meet the requirements of the Commission on Dental Accreditation of the American Dental Association.
-The program leads to an MD degree and certification in OMFS and can be combined with a PhD in oral and craniofacial sciences, depending on satisfactory progress.
+The residency program in Oral and Maxillofacial Surgery (OMFS) is designed to meet the requirements of the Commission on Dental Accreditation of the American Dental Association.
+The program leads to an MD degree and certification in OMFS and can be combined with a PhD, depending on satisfactory progress.

 This program will provide you with sufficient didactic and clinical education to meet the requirements of the American Board of Oral and Maxillofacial Surgery and to become a knowledgeable practitioner.
 Along with preparation for a career in clinical practice, UCSF offers many opportunities to develop teaching and clinical research skills necessary for an academic career.